EtimGeorge/solutionenergylimited/second-kb/services_gas-conversion.md

 ## Clean Energy for Power and Transport
 SEESL specializes in safe and efficient gas conversion solutions, enabling clients to utilize cleaner, more cost-effective energy sources like Compressed Natural Gas (CNG) and Liquefied Natural Gas (LNG) for power generation and vehicle fleets.

+## Gas Conversion Expertise

+We have developed strong expertise in gas conversion technologies, having entered into mutual agreements with our team of foreign technology providers that possess well-proven, commercially viable & patented technologies in gas conversion specifically to various natural gas liquids and other intended products.
+These Technologies come in compact and modular units.

+### Our Gas Conversion Technologies Include:

+  * __Flare gas to Diesel or Gasoline
+  * __Flare gas to LNG, CNG or LPG
+  * __Modular gas to Power technologies
+  * __Natural gas to Blue Ammonia
+  * __Natural gas to Blue Hydrogen

 ### Auto-CNG Solutions
 We provide full-scope services for converting vehicle fleets from petrol (PMS) or diesel (AGO) to dual-fuel or dedicated CNG systems.